kill9zombie/elixir_dojo/DOJO.md

 end
 ```

-If we don't care what a value is, we can use the pattern matching placeholder `_`, or use `_` as the start of a variable we'll never use, ie:
+If we don't care what a value is, we can use the pattern matching placeholder `_`, or use `_` as the start of a variable we'll never use, ie (the `RATM.jump` function will return one of these tuples, or something else):

 ```elixir
 case RATM.jump do